formalblocks/DbC-GPT-v2/assets/file_search/erc7683_interface.md

  * @title ERC7683 Interface Template for Postcondition Generation
  * @notice Template file with placeholders for LLM-generated postconditions
- * @dev Includes state variables that postconditions must reference */
+ * @dev Includes state variables that postconditions must reference
+ *
+ * IMPORTANT NOTES FOR FORMAL SPECIFICATION GENERATION:
+ * - Use exact variable names as declared (e.g., 'order.user', 'usedNonces', 'openedOrders')
+ * - Only use __verifier_old_uint() and __verifier_old_bool() functions
+ * - For view functions, focus on return value relationships to input parameters
+ * - For state-changing functions, focus on state variable changes
+ * - OrderId computation: gasless orders use bytes32(order.nonce), onchain orders use bytes32(uint256(order.fillDeadline))
+ * - This is a simplified implementation focusing on nonce tracking and order uniqueness
+ *
+ * COMMON MISTAKES TO AVOID:
+ * - DO NOT use abi.encode(), abi.encodePacked(), or keccak256() in postconditions
+ * - DO NOT use block.timestamp, block.number, or any block context variables
+ * - DO NOT use the implication operator "==>" - use "!(condition) || condition2" instead
+ * - DO NOT use "in" operator or other unsupported Solidity constructs
+ * - DO NOT reference undeclared variables or use incorrect parameter names
+ * - DO NOT use complex function calls - only simple variable references and comparisons
+ * - For forall statements, ALWAYS specify the range: !(0 <= i && i < arr.length) || condition
+ * - DO NOT use tuple syntax like (order.nonce, user) - use proper mapping access
+ * - DO NOT use array.length in postconditions without proper range specification
+ * - Keep formal specifications simple and focused on state variable changes only
+ * - DO NOT create TAUTOLOGIES in the formal specifications
+ *
+ * SYNTAX PATTERNS TO AVOID:
+ * - WRONG: abi.encode(order.nonce, order.user)
+ * - WRONG: keccak256(abi.encodePacked(...))
+ * - WRONG: block.timestamp >= order.openDeadline
+ * - WRONG: condition1 ==> condition2
+ * - WRONG: (order.nonce, user) in usedNonces
+ * - WRONG: forall (uint x) condition (missing range)
+ * - WRONG: usedNonces[order.user].length
+ * - DO NOT create TAUTOLOGIES in the formal specifications
+ *
+ */

 library ERC7683Types {